softkau/SJBDOS/README.md

 * x86 libc++
 * iasl (check if the command is installed correctly by `iasl -v`)
 * some other random stuff i don't know lol

+If there's an error regarding `python3-distutils not found`, you can `apt install` it manually,
+or if you're using Ubuntu 24.04 or higher, remove the line containing `distutils` in `ansible_provision.yml`.
+The package is deprecated as far as I know, and you can probably ignore it.

 You'll notice that `edk2` and `x86_64-elf` folder now appear in your `devenv` directory.